kvz/cronlock/README.md

  - Lightweight
  - As little dependencies as possible / No setup
- - Follows locking logic from Redis documentation at http://redis.io/commands/setnx
+ - Follows locking logic from [this Redis documentation](http://redis.io/commands/setnx)
  - Well tested & documented

 ## Requirements

  - Bash with `/dev/tcp` enabled.
 Older Debian/Ubuntu systems disable `/dev/tcp`
  - `md5` or `md5sum`
- - A Redis server that is accessible by all cronlock machines
+ - A [Redis](http://redis.io/) server that is accessible by all cronlock machines

 ## Options